What is Lovenox?

 a bleeding disorder such as hemophilia;

 eye problems caused by diabetes;

-FDA pregnancy category B. Lovenox is not expected to harm an unborn baby.
-However, some forms of this medication contain a preservative that may be harmful to a newborn.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Tell your doctor if you are pregnant.
 If you use Lovenox during pregnancy, make sure your doctor knows if you have a mechanical heart valve.

 How should I use Lovenox?

 You should be sitting or lying down during the injection.
-Do not inject Lovenox into a muscle.
+Do not inject this medicine into a muscle.

-Use a different place on your stomach each time you give an injection under the skin.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you where on your body to inject Lovenox.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.